Code-Institute-Submissions/Milestone-72/README.md

 <h4>Font</h4>

-I have used font awesome and used Exo as my primary font and Roboto as my back up fonts.
+I have used Google Fonts to import Exo as my primary font and Roboto as my back up fonts.
 These are both clean professional fonts whilst being attractive.

 <h4>Wireframe</h4>